MarcoIeni/release-plz/README.md

 [![Crates.io](https://img.shields.io/crates/v/release-plz.svg)](https://crates.io/crates/release-plz)
 [![CI](https://github.com/MarcoIeni/release-plz/workflows/CI/badge.svg)](https://github.com/MarcoIeni/release-plz/actions)

-Release-plz updates the versions of your rust packages, by analyzing you git history, based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Release-plz updates the versions and changelogs of your rust packages, by analyzing you git history, based on [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Release-plz can update your `Cargo.toml` files locally, or by opening a GitHub Pull Request.

-Once you update the versions, you can then use a command like [cargo workspaces](https://crates.io/crates/cargo-workspaces) `publish` to publish the changes:
+Once you update the packages, you can then use a command like [cargo workspaces](https://crates.io/crates/cargo-workspaces) `publish` to publish the changes:

 ```shell